samuelroland/CloudSys-labs/lab4CircuitBreaker/README.md

 apiserver: Running
 kubeconfig: Configured
 ```
-We list list the nodes of the cluster with `kubectl`
+We list the nodes of the cluster with `kubectl`
 ```console
 > kubectl get nodes
 NAME       STATUS   ROLES           AGE     VERSION